Sejal-Dubey/Sentiment-Analysis/README.md

 people by using hashtags like “#Crisisrelief”,”#United against crisis”,”#Resilience in SriLanaka” and “#Stand with SriLanka”.

--Essential and Non-essential Items related tweets over time Plotting line plot of essential and non-essential items over time to get an insight of how demand of essentials increased or decreased based on frequency number of tweets during those period of time.As it can be seen that tweets related to essential items increased during
+# Essential and Non-essential Items related tweets over time
+Plotting line plot of essential and non-essential items over time to get an insight of how demand of essentials increased or decreased based on frequency number of tweets during those period of time.As it can be seen that tweets related to essential items increased during